zizisoft/gitlock/README.md

 Add a SHA-256 wrapper to increase the security of Git.
 It can also protect your copyright by adding timestamps from trusted Time Stamping Authority.

-It uses tags to store these info, so it's fully compatible with the current Git.
+In essence, it just adds tags.
+It doesn't modify your repo's internals, so it's safe - Your history and commit IDs will remain unchanged.
+It's compatible with every Git version, GitHub, and BitBucket.
 For details see "architecture.md".

 Synopsis 1: